 Plan to Slow Down some of the things you do.
 Consider the time it will take to perform these action without rushing through them.

-Leave some time in your schedule with no concrete goal, and use this time to look around you and engage in creative exploration.
+Leave some time in your schedule with no concrete goal, and use this time to look around you and engage in aimless wandering and creative exploration.

 Leave idle time between significant tasks.
 Apart from an excellent opportunity to Observe, your brain will get a chance to recharge and become exposed to unexpected stimuli, which can promote surprising Fusions.